andrewfhou/advent-of-code-2020/README.md

 # advent of code 2020
-Motivation low this year, but we'll give it a shot
+Motivation low this year, but we'll give it a shot.

-Solutions primarily in Python, though I hope to come back and try them in Haskell when my schedule frees up
+Woah, first year getting 50 stars!
+Didn't think I'd make it, but here I am

+Solutions primarily in Python